 This place played a silent role in the history of Jaipur.
-Sisodia Rani wanted a separate dwelling unit from the rest of queens residing at Janana Dyodi in Amer Fort.
+Sisodia Rani wanted a separate dwelling unit from the rest of the queens residing at Janana Dyodi in Amer Fort.
 The king agreed & he built this place for her.
 There was another condition attached to her marriage.
-The son born to her would become heir to throne bypassing any other claimant.
+The son born to her would become heir to the throne bypassing any other claimant.
 As per prevalent practice eldest son was eligible for the accession.
 It is clear that she considered herself superior to all other queens of Jai Singh II and demanded a treatment most befitting.
 She gave birth to Sawai Mado Singh I but with the turn of events, it was Ishwari Singh who became the ruler of Jaipur which led to long years of battle for accession between brothers.
-Madho Singh I collaborated with Marathas and attacked Jaipur.
+Madho Singh, I collaborated with Marathas and attacked Jaipur.
 Fate had other plans!
 Ishwari Singh committed suicide and Madho Singh-I finally became the king of Jaipur.
 This garden predates the founding of Jaipur by 17 years.
 Just for reference, it was Ishwari Singh who built Isar Laat near Jantar Mantar.

 The layout of the garden is in Charbagh style spread over three tiers.
 To the uninitiated Charbagh concept was introduced in India by Mughals.
 Originating in the Middle East, probably Persia, it consists of equal size four gardens with water channels & fountains running in between.

-Charbagh concept is derived from Quran which mentions four gardens of paradise.
+Charbagh concept is derived from the Quran which mentions four gardens of paradise.
 The most prominent Charbagh style gardens in India are in Srinagar, Delhi, and Agra (Taj Mahal).
 Although the concept is foreign to Indian culture & religion long rule of Mughals in India did influence local architecture and culture.
 Kachhawa Rajput clan which ruled Jaipur had a close association with Mughals as they fought many wars as their army general.
 This led to a strong Mughal influence in local architecture at both Amer and Jaipur.

 The garden has undergone renovation over the last few years and some elements look out of place.
 This idol is one such piece because it is certainly not a local style.

 I often wonder if renovating a heritage site is a good idea?
-Well, there is no option if we want to keep our legacy for the future generations but at the same time, we need to keep in mind that it should blend well with the overall concept and theme.
+Well, there is no option if we want to keep our legacy for future generations but at the same time, we need to keep in mind that it should blend well with the overall concept and theme.

-I need to mention here that whoever designed this garden 300 years ago ensured that staircase is not visible from any of the levels.
+I need to mention here that whoever designed this garden 300 years ago ensured that the staircase is not visible from any of the levels.
 It has been designed in a way that it remains concealed.

 Another interesting element to watch out is murals.
-The walls of the palace section are hand painted in local style.
+The walls of the palace section are hand-painted in local style.
 These paintings cover the entire building and this definitely makes it one of its kind in Jaipur.

-Krishna is a popular theme which can be seen here.
+Krishna is a popular theme that can be seen here.
 Apart from this, certain wall sections have a strong local influence & design.
 Both Jaipur and Mewar rulers were ardent fans of Lord Krishna.
-I have no clue whether these walls were originally covered in a similar pattern as these have been done under restoration project.
+I have no clue whether these walls were originally covered in a similar pattern as these have been done under a restoration project.

 These Jharokas have witnessed better days when it was a royal abode.
 It is just a tourist attraction now!
 Somethings have not changed despite the passing of three centuries.
 Life is still tough for the common man.